Perennials/articles/How-jQuery-hurts-web-development-and-the-development-of-the-web.md

 And even worse. jQuery is not a framework, it is a glue, a collection of helper functions that solve cross browser issues and simplify some tasks.
-Yet because everything is so easy with it people are abusing and use it as a framework.
+Yet because everything is so easy with it people are abusing it by using it as a framework.
 Normally one evolves some kind of structure, own helper functions or own mini-framework, based on the low level APIs that the platform provides, such as vanilla JS.
 But with jQ this is not the case.
 Everything is based on